p4-team/ctf/2018-06-23-google-ctf/apt42-part1/README.md

 One looks like a back-connecting shell that accepts commands and returns the output.

-The second one is a lot smaller with a `part1 flag` string passed to our chunk function at the beginning, let's try that maybe?
+The second one is a lot smaller with a `part1 flag` string passed to our chunk packing function at the beginning, let's try that maybe?

 We're gonna implement our chunk communication using python with pwntools: